Marketplace eCommerce

 Zero Inventory Management

-Imagine making money without having to keep any inventory; that's what the marketplace business model offers.
-Unlike traditional eCommerce models, which require the business to have inventory on hand and a CRM/ERP system to manage intake and warehousing, the marketplace business model eliminates these costs.
+Imagine making money without having to keep any inventory; that's why so many business start a marketplace site.
+Unlike traditional eCommerce models, which require the business to have inventory on hand and a CRM/ERP system to manage intake and warehousing, building a marketplace platform eliminates these costs.

 No Shipping or Returns

-Another advantage of the marketplace business model is that it eliminates the need for shipping.
+Another advantage of building a marketplace is that it eliminates the need for shipping.
 Since there's no inventory, there's no shipping, no shipping staff, and no returns.
-The only aspect of shipping the marketplace business model has to deal with is the shipping software, which helps users ship to each other.
+The only aspect of shipping necessary when you build a marketplace is the shipping software, which helps users ship to each other.

 Safe Profit Margins